xiaoxianyu-office/mm/skill/mechanics/hidefromplayers.md

 Mechanic: Hide From Players
 ===================

 Hides the caster, if the caster is a player, from other players for a set duration.
+Caster will become a **vanilla** mob when it isn't a player.

 Attributes
 ----------